Chime right in! (no registration req'd)-----

 Q. I am just a 67 year old avid gun collector (have about 20 guns).

 Just bought a colt .38 police special revolver with a beautiful finish except for a rust spot the size of a bb on side of frame underneath cylinder.
-Used steel wool to polish to metal, cleaned and then used Hoppes gun bluing kit [linked by editor to product info at Amazon] but cannot get spot to turn blue after applying blueing.
+Used steel wool to polish to metal, cleaned and then used Hoppes gun bluing kit [affil. link to info/product on Amazon] but cannot get spot to turn blue after applying blueing.
 Can anyone help me with this?